moq-wg/moq-transport/draft-lcurley-warp.md

 The format depends on the track container ({{containers}}).
 This is a media bitstream intended for the decoder and SHOULD NOT be processed by a relay.

-* Object Payload Size:
-The size of the object payload in bytes.

 ## CATALOG {#message-catalog}
 The sender advertises an available broadcast and its tracks via the CATALOG message.

+The format of the CATALOG message is as follows:

 ~~~
 CATALOG Message {
-  Broadcast ID (i),
-  Broadcast URL Size (i),
-  Broadcast URL (..),
+  Broadcast URI (b),
   Track Count (i),
   Track Descriptors (..)
 }
 ~~~
 {: #warp-catalog-format title="Warp CATALOG Message"}

-* Broadcast ID:
+* Broadcast URI:
 A unique identifier for the broadcast within the session.

-* Broadcast URL:
-An optional, globally unique identifier for the broadcast.

-* Broadcast URL Size:
-The size of the broadcast URL in bytes.
+This URI {{URI}} MUST use the scheme "warp".

 * Track Count:
-The number of tracks in the broadcast and the following track descriptors.
+The number of tracks in the broadcast.

+For each track, there is a track descriptor with the format:

 ~~~
 Track Descriptor {
   Track ID (i),
   Container Format (i),
-  Container Init Size (i),
-  Container Init Payload (..)
+  Container Init Payload (b)
 }
 ~~~
 {: #warp-track-descriptor title="Warp Track Descriptor"}